What Employers Need to Know

 - For employers, Registered Apprenticeship is a solution to the shrinking candidate pool.

 - Apprentices are employees that a company invests in from day one.
 With that comes greater employee retention, with over 80% of apprentices remaining with the company 5 years after program completion.

-Benefits of Choosing a NYS Registered Apprenticeship Program
+Benefits of Choosing a Registered

 - 8 Unique economic regions

 - 7 Manufacturing associations working on behalf of manufacturing success